-Summer day camp provides campers entering grades K-5 (ages 5-12) the opportunity to explore new weekly theme-based activities and enjoy a wide range of hands-on projects in a choice-based environment.
+Summer day camp provides campers entering grades K-5 (ages 5-12) the opportunity to explore new weekly theme-based activities and enjoy a wide range of hands-on projects led by counselors in a choice-based environment.
+Campers are divided into small groups by age group.
+Each camp attends a weekly theme-based field trip and swim trip.
 Our day camps are state licensed, American Camp Association accredited and YoungStar rated.
 Summer day camps are located in Dane and Waukesha Counties.

 Licensing, Accreditation and YoungStar

-Wisconsin Youth day camp programs are licensed by the State of Wisconsin Department of Children & Families (DCF).
+Wisconsin Youth Company day camp programs are licensed by the State of Wisconsin Department of Children & Families (DCF).
 Each day camp will have a copy of the applicable Wisconsin licensing rules available at the sign-in table.
-Our license includes results of the most recent licensing inspection, any notice of enforcement action, and any stipulations, conditions or exceptions that affect the license will be posted in a high-visibility area by the sign-in table at each camp.
+The following licensing documents will be posted in a highly visible area at the sign-in table: licensing certification, results of the most recent licensing inspection, any notice of enforcement action, and any exceptions that affect the license.

 Supervision and Staffing

 Day camp staff receive 24+ hours of training prior to camp starting.
-Training includes Wisconsin Youth policies & procedures including orientation requirements that are mandatory by the DCF and American Camp Association.
+Training includes Wisconsin Youth Company policies and procedures including orientation requirements that are mandatory by DCF and ACA.